Jcparkyn/phetch/README.md

 ```

-Fetcher will also come with some useful extension methods to do things like this:
+Phetch will also come with some useful extension methods to do things like this:

 ```html
 <p>